FreedomIntelligence/LLMZoo/README.md

 > around 200 AC.
 Training is already finished; we will release it in two weeks; some efforts are needed to delopy it in
 > public cloud servers in case of massive requests.

+See our models in https://www.huatuogpt.cn/ (API key required) .
 Similar biomedical models could be seen in [biomedical LLMs](assets/biomedical-models.md)

 ### Legal GPT (coming soon)